telehash/TMesh/TMesh.md

 * private pairing unsync'd will look for seq x (first xmit), first packet must always be handshake and only one chunk until another rx'd
 * private comm name is private
-* pairing ping uses zeros nonce, base nonce is decipher'd 8 bytes, next window uses new nonce
+* pairing ping uses zeros nonce, base nonce is decipher'd, hashed, first 8 bytes, next window uses new nonce

 * handshake sends z, lower of two is used for first channel packet window
 * handshake at is used as nonce source